Last Updated July 18, 2020

 That is why the idea of moving to Puerto Rico with the goal to save on taxes is troubling to me.

-Do you want to go to a country that rolls out the red carpet only when it gets desperate, or because it’s the way they do business?
-I’d rather trust my money and my business to a place that wants me, but doesn’t need me.
+Do you want to go to a country that rolls out the red carpet only when it gets desperate, or because that is the way they do business?
+I would rather trust my money and my business to a place that wants me but doesn’t need me.

-My biggest beef with the program though is that it is undeniably subject to change.
-In fact, I suspect that if Puerto Rico’s programs gain any kind of momentum, they are going to be dead.
+Subject to Change: My biggest beef with Puerto Rico’s program though is that it is undeniably subject to change.
+In fact, I suspect that if Puerto Rico’s tax incentives gain any kind of momentum, they are going to be dead.

 And then there’s the potential that Puerto Rico could become an actual US state.
 While it’s a long shot, that would be the quickest way to kill the program.
-Just one year ago (2017), Puerto Rico held the latest in a long string of votes on the issue of statehood.
+Just in 2017, Puerto Rico held the latest in a long string of votes on the issue of statehood.

 While the odds of Puerto Rico becoming a state are low, the uncertainty reminds me that the best way to distance yourself from the IRS isn’t to go hang out in a US enclave with a tax policy that could fall apart tomorrow.